 This course will examine the dramatic literature and performance styles of diverse world cultures as well as the social, political, historical, and artistic forces that helped shape them.
-Critical understanding of a nation and its people begins with a study of context; we will use theatre as an entry point to break down barriers and gain insight into worldwide movements.
-Alternate years.
+Critical understanding of a genre, a nation, or a community and its people, begins with a study of context; we will use theatre as an entry point to break down barriers and gain insight into worldwide movements.